Vienna International School: Facilities

+The school campus includes facilities for performing arts, visual arts, science, design, sports, and environmental education.
+These include a 220-seat theatre, seven music rooms, three art studios, three design laboratories, seven science laboratories, a food technology centre, two product design studios, and four experimental learning spaces known as Garden Classrooms.
+The school's Primary and Secondary Library holds 55,000 items.

+Outdoor and sports facilities include five gymnasia, a playing field and running track, three playgrounds, an outdoor theatre arena, and an outdoor ecology learning centre.
+The campus also includes the Panther Sports Dome, which contains a cycling and running trail, workout station, table tennis, and an arboretum.

 Academics

 VIS offers all three programs of the International Baccalaureate (IB) - International Baccalaureate Primary Years Programme (IBPYP), International Baccalaureate Middle Years Programme (IBMYP) and the IB Diploma Programme (IBDP).
 The school has offered the IB Diploma programme since 1984.

 Accreditation

 The school is an IB World School.
 It is also accredited by the Council of International Schools (CIS), Eco Schools and Umweltzeichen.

 Graduation requirements and courses

 For the IB Diploma, students must select one each from the following groups.
 The following subjects were offered at VIS: